-The curriculum of The British Schools Foundation (BSF) schools is largely based on the National Curriculum for England and Wales.
 The National Curriculum leads to GCSE (at age 16) and A Level examinations (at age 18), qualifications that are recognised and highly valued by universities around the world.

 BSF schools complement the core subjects and requirements of the National Curriculum with programmes in Sports, Music, Drama and outdoor education that go far beyond the standard requirements.
 The teaching of a second language is also emphasised.